 If you're setting up equipment for network, IT, telecom, datacom, A/V, or other other applications in limited-space environments like IT closets, small offices, studios or server rooms, consider a wall-mount open rack.
-We have a huge selection of open frame racks to maximize available space, especially where floor room is limited.
+We have a huge selection of open frame wall racks, wall mount patch panels and more to maximize available space, especially where floor room is limited.
 You may also want to check out our shelving for home theaters; these shelves pull out and rotate 90 degrees for easy access to A/V equipment, and can be installed in walls or entertainment centers.

 Open Frame Wall Mount Rack Breakdown